marczz/rest-sphinx-memo/source/ReST.rst

            Block in condensed syntax::

-             -  Im not a list.
+             -  I'm not a list.

       - Block in condensed syntax::

-          -  Im not a list.
+          -  I'm not a list.

    *   - .. code-block:: ReST